eddiexyang/digital-logic-design-final-project/README.md

 ## Introduction

-This is the final project for Zhejiang University Digital Logic Design.
+This is the final project for Zhejiang University Digital Logic Design (CS1019F).
 We implemented a Tetris Game in Verilog.
 Press space to start and the arrows keys are for block control.
 There are still some bugs and any kinds of pull requests are welcome!

 ## Authors